arnavt78/Popup-Prompt/README.md

 ![Show-Credentials-Popup-Four](https://raw.githubusercontent.com/arnavthorat78/Popup-Prompt/main/img/Show-Credentials-Popup-Four.png)

 Once the user clicks the _OK_ button, the _Cancel_ button, or the _Close_ button, a text file will appear in your current working directory, and then, in the terminal/command prompt, an object will appear.
-The data may varie, depending on how the user reacted.
+The data may vary, depending on how the user reacted.

 ```
 { username: 'popup-prompt\\popup', password: 'password', error: null }